jeevanhd/Follow-along-ecom_app/readme.md

 - Implemented the profile page using react and tailwind
 - Implemented the logic to fetch user details from the user schema
 - Implemented the logic to update user details in the user schema

+## Project Milestone 21

+### Implemented Address Page

+- Implemented the address page using react and tailwind
+- Implemented the logic to fetch user addresses from the user schema
+- Implemented the logic to add new address in the user schema